etano/productner/README.md

 ### Extract information

-To reproduce Product\ Dataset.processed.csv, run the following:
+Infer on our sample dataset with your model by running the following:

     python extract.py ./models/ Product\ Dataset.csv